pittar-sandbox/ipam-etl/README.md

 ## Overview

-This application acts as an ETL (Extract, Transform, Load) pipeline.
+This application acts as an ETL (Extract, Transform, Load) pipeline using **Camel YAML DSL**.
 It monitors a specific directory for CSV files from different IPAM providers (BlueCat, Infoblox, and others), parses them according to their specific formats, normalizes the data into a common structure, and stores the results in a MongoDB database.

 ### Key Features

+*   **Camel YAML DSL:** Routes are defined declaratively in `src/main/resources/routes/ipam.yaml`.
 *   **Multi-Source Support:**
     *   **BlueCat:** Parses CSV exports containing address records (`A`, `AAAA`), filtering out deleted entries.
     *   **Infoblox:** Handles complex multi-section CSV files containing both `NETWORK` and `HOSTRECORD` definitions.